ARTICLES

 So, here are some of those varieties that one could incorporate into their plant collection to enhance the house's aesthetics and even the inhabitants' overall well-being.

-1. Mimosa pudica
+1. Mimosa Pudica

 Sometimes known as the 'touch-me-not plant', this fun photosynthesizer originates from Brazil and other tropical areas.
 Generally, it is a woody creeping shrub, but it can also be successfully grown commercially as a houseplant.
 It is known for being a member of the Fabaceae (bean) family and has a pink capitulum inflorescence.
 While its flowers and origins may be interesting, this plant’s showstoppers are its compound leaves.